loftus6/TourWebsite/README.md

 Then open the package manager console and run

-_Add-Migration InitalCreate_ (The second parameter can be any name)
+_Add-Migration InitialCreate_ (The second parameter can be any name)

 Followed by